-- 1. Receive, store, decrypt and validate signatures on Key Delivery Message(s) (KDMs) per the validity checks of Section 6.1.2 of the KDM specification (SMPTE430-1: D-Cinema Operations Key Delivery Message) that are targeted at the SM.
+- 1. Receive, store, decrypt and validate Key Delivery Message(s) (KDMs) per the three validity checks of Section 6.1.2 of the KDM specification (SMPTE430-1: D-Cinema Operations Key Delivery Message).
 Constrain use of KDM content keys per item 9 below to the SM's confirmation that one of the certificates in the signer chain of the associated Composition Play List (CPL) has a thumbprint that matches the ContentAuthenticator element of the KDM, per Section 5.2.4 of said KDM specification. - 2.
-Security Manager (SM) KDM usage policy is specified as follows:
+Security Manager (SM) KDM usage policy is specified as follows: - a.

-- a.
 Playout shall be fully supported by a single KDM, inclusive of all required essence keys and playout time window (i.e., a playout shall not occur that requires the combination of two or more KDMs). - b.
 For any given composition, playout shall be enabled for any start time that is within the KDM's time window. - c.
 To avoid end of engagement issues, a show time's playout may extend beyond the end of the KDM's playout time window, if started within the KDM playout time window, by a maximum of six (6) hours. - d.
 Excepting the requirements of item 2c above, the SM shall delete any KDM and associated keys for which the playback time window has expired (passed). - 3.
 Reject ETM messages that are not recognized as DCI compliant standardized messages. - 4.
 Validate Composition Playlists (CPL), and log results as a prerequisite to preparing the suite for the associated composition playback.
 For encrypted content, validation shall be by cross checking that the associated KDM's ContentAuthenticator element matches a certificate thumbprint of one of the certificates in the CPL's signer chain (see item 1 above), and that such certificate indicate only a "Content Signer" (CS) role per Section 5.3.4, "Naming and Roles" of the certificate specification (SMPTE430-2 D-Cinema Operation Digital Certificate). - 5.
 Process essence (i.e., Track File frame) integrity pack metadata for image and sound during show runtime.
+Integrity pack deviations (including HMAC, as applicable) detected during playback shall be logged; however, per Section 9.6.1.2 "Digital Rights Management: Security Manager" Table 21, playback should not be prevented or interrupted.
+For clarity purposes, integrity pack metadata is defined as Track File ID, Frame Sequence and calculated Message Integrity Code (MIC) information to be compared against the reference data contained in the associated CPL.
 Log information necessary to detect deviations (including restarts) from the actual playback sequence from the Track File ID and reel sequence specified in the CPL as follows: - a.
 Image Process integrity pack information, with the exception that the frame hash (HMAC) check is encouraged but optional. - b.
 Audio Process integrity pack information, including the hash (HMAC). - 6.
-[This item left blank intentionally.] - 7.
-Perform remote Secure Processing Block (SPB) and Screen Management System (SMS) authentication through Transport Layer Security (TLS) session establishment, and maintain the certificate lists so collected. - a.
-Associate certificate lists with TDLs delivered in KDMs per Section 5.2.5 of the KDM specification (SMPTE430-1: D-Cinema Operations Key Delivery Message) to support the identification of security devices that are trusted/not trusted. - b.
-Maintain TLS sessions open for not more than 24 hours between complete restarts (i.e., forces periodic fresh TLS keys). - 8.
-Support TLS-protected ITM standards per Section 9.4.5.2 Intra-Theater Message Definitions.
-ITM functions shall include: - a.
-Maintain TLS sessions with suite SPBs (including the SMS), - b.
-Querying/receiving status of other SPBs external to the SM's Media Block, - c.
-ITM usage and operational behavior means with respect to item 8a and item 8b, sufficient to detect any equipment substitutions,
+[This item left blank intentionally.]